refi64/nana/docs/qPCR4vir.doxygen/Doxigen-source/02-Getting Started.md

 	}
 \endcode

-Call nana::gui::API::modal_window() to enable modal form.
+Call nana::API::modal_window() to enable modal form.
 Only if an owner is specified for the form initialization, will the form enable as modal form.
 The object fm in function foo() is created and specified ei.window as its owner.
 The ei.window refers to the form that is defined in function main(), and passed by event argument.